cucumber/cucumber-eclipse/_posts/2018-11-22_new_release_0.0.23.md

 ### Bug fixes

  * Fix gherkin editor crash on wrong regexp in a step definition #286
+ * Fix gherkin editor crash when using cucumber expressions #267 #278
  * Fix string literal syntax highlighting #280

 ### Known limitations

  * Custom parameter types in cucumber expressions are not detected.
-Thus, the expression `I have a {word} cat` is supported, but `I have a {color} cat` will not.
+Thus, the expression `I have a {word} cat` is supported, but `I have a {color} cat` will not. #291

 ![Support cucumber expression limitation](/images/_posts/2018-11-22/cucumber_expression_limitation.png)